oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-08-invalid-cvss.md

 ### Invalid CVSS

-It MUST be tested that the given CVSS object is valid according to the referenced schema.
+It SHALL be tested that the given CVSS object is valid according to the referenced schema.

 The relevant paths for this test are: